Becoming a DEA Agent: Careers, Salary and Job Requirements

 This is the minimum degree required.

-Experience as a law enforcement agent can help meet the education requirements in some instances. dea salaries
+Experience as a law enforcement agent can help meet the education requirements in some instances.
+Drugs and money retrieved as evidence by the DEA

 However, a criminal justice degree is preferred in the majority of instances.